ugrewer/APSIM_RotationTraining/docs/crop rotations and sequences.rst

 - **Conditions** that specify under which circumstances the simulation will transition from the starting node of the arc to the ending node of the arc.
 - **Actions** that specify which activities are carried out as part of the transition.

 At this stage, we did not yet specify any conditions and actions, which is the focus of the next subsection.
+Another issue that we have not yet specified is in which state our rotation should start on the first day of the simulation.
+For this, please navigate with your cursor to the *"Properties"* box on the bottom of the user interface.
+In the drop-down menu ``Initial State``, please select *"Fallow_postMB"* as the state in which we start the simulation.

 Transitioning between Plot States
 ----------------------------------------